Matthias Fritsch, PhD

 Most significant research contributions

 Eco-Deconstruction.
-Derrida and Environmental Ethics.
-Co-edited with Phil Lynes and David Wood (in progress)
+Derrida and Environmental Philosophy.
+Co-edited with Phil Lynes and David Wood (Fordham University Press 2018)

 The Promise of Memory: History and Politics in Marx, Benjamin, and Derrida, Albany, NY: SUNY Press, 2005